emredundar/emredundar.github.io/_posts/2018-04-02-gitignore-tricks-1.md

 ---

 ### **Introduction**
-Git users know that .gitignore file plays an important role to manage their source code repository.
+Git users know that gitignore files plays an important role to manage their source code repository.

 **gitignore files** helps developers to avoid sliding into chaos on their *complex coding environment*.

 Ignoring the files below is a good practice to keep your source code repository cleaner: